While talking about Mediterranean food, one should know that it is a healthy way of eating rather than a formal diet plan.

 - Lentils and legumes are excellent sources of fiber, protein, carbohydrates, B vitamins, iron, copper, magnesium, manganese, zinc, and phosphorous.

 - Try to switch to the whole form of lentils or legumes as it contains more fiber in place of refined legumes.

 - Try to use herbs and spices instead of salt to add flavor to foods.

 - Add quinoa to your soups or gravies by replacing cornflour or refined processed thickeners to increase the bulk of soup and fiber as well.

 - Instead of having dessert after a meal as pudding, pastry, or ice cream try to have fresh fruits like dates, strawberries, or slices of peach, it is a healthy way to indulge your sweet tooth.

-The Mediterranean food is full of healthy food items.
-However, the dietary changes should be long-term and sustainable to improve your health, lose some weight, and prevent yourself from serious illnesses like diabetes and heart diseases.
+Mediterranean food is full of healthy food items.
+However, dietary changes should be long-term and sustainable to improve your health, lose some weight, and prevent yourself from serious illnesses like diabetes and heart diseases.